Azure/communication-ui-library/packages/react-components/review/react-components.api.md

     dominantSpeakers?: string[];
     layout?: 'default' | 'floatingLocalVideo';
     localParticipant: VideoGalleryLocalParticipant;
-    // Warning: (ae-incompatible-release-tags) The symbol "localVideoCameraSwitcherButtonProps" is marked as @public, but its signature references "LocalVideoCameraCycleButtonProps" which is marked as @beta localVideoCameraSwitcherButtonProps?: LocalVideoCameraCycleButtonProps;
+    // Warning: (ae-incompatible-release-tags) The symbol "localVideoCameraCycleButtonProps" is marked as @public, but its signature references "LocalVideoCameraCycleButtonProps" which is marked as @beta localVideoCameraCycleButtonProps?: LocalVideoCameraCycleButtonProps;
     localVideoViewOptions?: VideoStreamOptions;
     maxRemoteVideoStreams?: number;
     onCreateLocalStreamView?: (options?: VideoStreamOptions) => Promise<void>;